-Location and neighbourhood characteristics are important aspects in assessing residential satisfaction such as the availability of amenities and accessibility.
+Location and neighbourhood characteristics are important aspects in assessing residential satisfaction, such as the availability of amenities and accessibility.
 Thomas et al. (2015) found the importance of certain amenities varied depending on an individual's stage of life.
-For example, for people aged 25-34, proximity to workplace and restaurants, leisure and cultural facilities was a priority.
-Conversely, the over 55 cohort prioritised closeness to the countryside and green spaces.
-While older cohorts considered the cost of housing less of a burden, compared with the younger generation.
+For example, for people aged 25-34 years, proximity to workplace, restaurants, leisure and cultural facilities was a priority.
+Conversely, the over 55 year cohort prioritised closeness to the countryside and green spaces.
+Older cohorts considered the cost of housing less of a burden, compared with the younger generation.

-Home ownership is another key factor found to determine residential satisfaction, with home owners more likely to be satisfied than renters.
-Home ownership is also thought to lead to more positive outcomes for the neighbourhood as owners are economically motivated to protect the value of their home by being good neighbours.
+Homeownership is another key factor found to determine residential satisfaction, with home owners more likely to be satisfied than renters.
+Homeownership is also thought to lead to more positive outcomes for the neighbourhood, as owners are economically motivated to protect the value of their home by being good neighbours.
 Further, length of tenure is a factor that influences residential satisfaction (Grinstein-Weiss et al. 2011).
 Living in a neighbourhood long-term, positively influenced residential satisfaction.

-2.2.4 SOCIO-DEMOGRAPHIC PREDICTORS OF RESIDENTIAL SATISFACTION
+2.2.4 Socio-demographic predictors of residential satisfaction

-Socio-demographic variables, such as income, education level and the presence of children have also found to be strong predictors.
-Higher income and educational levels as well as the presence of children have been found to have a positive effect on residential satisfaction (Permentier et al. 2011).
-People from higher socio-economic groups generally have higher levels of residential satisfactions compared to those from lower socio-economic groups (Grinstein-Weiss et al. 2011).
+Socio-demographic variables, such as income, education level and the presence of children, have also found to be strong predictors.
+Higher income and educational levels, as well as the presence of children, have been found to have a positive effect on residential satisfaction (Permentier et al. 2011).
+People from higher socio-economic groups generally have higher levels of residential satisfaction compared to those from lower socio-economic groups (Grinstein-Weiss et al. 2011).

-Further, Lu (1999) posits that life stage plays an important role in residential satisfaction, arguing that changing household needs and aspirations through life, at times place households out of conformity with their housing and neighbourhood conditions.
+Further, Lu (1999) posits that life stage plays an important role in residential satisfaction, arguing that changing household needs and aspirations through life, at times, place households out of conformity with their housing and neighbourhood conditions.

-2.2.5 RESIDENTIAL SATISFACTION AND GENERAL WELL-BEING
+2.2.5 Residential satisfaction and general well-being

 Important in understanding the housing needs of people is knowing the degree of satisfaction with their residential situation.
 Having satisfactory accommodation is also at the top of people's primary human needs and a core factor in overall well-being and life satisfaction.
 Balaestra & Sultan (2013) argue that the state of housing is a key determinant of human physical and mental health.
-Housing it can be argued, plays a central role in happiness over the course of people's lives.
-Diaz-Serrano (2008), citing Easterlin (2006), found life-cycle happiness was shaped by an individual's satisfaction in their main domains - of which a house is one - and this was dependent not only on objective conditions of that domain, but also on an individual's goals and aspirations.
+Housing, it can be argued, plays a central role in happiness over the course of people's lives.
+Diaz-Serrano (2008), citing Easterlin (2006), found lifecycle happiness was shaped by an individual's satisfaction in their main domains - of which a house is one and this was dependent, not only on objective conditions of that domain, but also on an individual's goals and aspirations.